 If you prefer to stray away from any nasal swabs, saliva tests may be more comfortable for you.
 And if you’d rather have someone else perform the sample collection for you, consider finding an in-person testing option at a drive-through clinic or doctor’s office in your area.

 Are you currently experiencing mild symptoms and need access to testing as soon as possible?
 In that case, rapid antigen testing at an in-person clinic may be a good option for you.
-Remember that rapid antigen tests are generally less sensitive and therefore more likely to produce a false negative (particularly in individuals who are asymptomatic or who present 5-7 days after symptom onset.)
+Remember that rapid antigen tests are generally less sensitive and therefore more likely to produce a false negative (particularly in individuals who are asymptomatic or who present 5-7 days after symptom onset).
+Learn more about the difference between a PCR test and rapid COVID-19 test.

 1. Coronavirus Disease 2019 Testing Basics.
 U.S. Food and Drug Administration.
 URL.
 Accessed November 12, 2020.